SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 4. Provide my dog(s) with adequate exercise, proper diet, veterinary health care, proper housing, exercise, food, water, house breaking, training and sanitary conditions.

-5. I will have any dog humanely euthanized that is found to be suffering as a result of an irreversible condition.
+5. I will humanely euthanize any dog that is found to be suffering as a result of an irreversible condition.

 6. Consider permanent identification of all dogs (as required by AKC) using a current acceptable method.
 The CKCSC of Greater Houston, Inc. strongly recommends that all dogs be permanently identified.

-7. Do appropriate screening on all breeding stock and puppies I sell.
+7. Do appropriate health and temperament screening on all breeding stock and puppies I sell.

 B. I will not: